Joan Regan: Biography

 On leaving Decca in 1958, she signed with EMI's His Master's Voice label, where she had a Top 10 hit with a cover version of the McGuire Sisters' "May You Always".
-Two years later, she left EMI for Pye Records, and had two minor record successes, ("Happy Anniversary" and "Papa Loves Mama").
+Two years later, she left EMI for Pye Records, and had two minor record successes ("Happy Anniversary" and "Papa Loves Mama").

 In July 1957, she married her second husband, Harry Claff, who was the joint general manager and box office manager at the Palladium.
 In November that year, the Daily Herald reported Regan was to have a baby in February 1958, seven months after the wedding.
 After receiving "abusive and wounding letters from people who were personally unknown to her", Regan successfully sued the newspaper for libel; her daughter, Donna, was actually born in April 1958.
 Claff and Regan divorced in 1963 after Claff was sentenced to prison for embezzlement of £62,000.
 He served five years in prison.
-His defence was that he had only "borrowed" some money from the London Palladium, where he was box-office manager, and would have paid it back.
-By this time, the hits had dried up and she suffered a nervous breakdown.
+His defence was that he had only "borrowed" some money from the London Palladium, where he was box office manager, and would have paid it back.
+By this time, Regan's hits had dried up, and she suffered a nervous breakdown.

 Regan married her third and last husband, Martin Cowan, a medical doctor, at Caxton Hall, London on 12 September 1966.
 After Cowan's retirement, they moved to Florida in 1982.

-In the United States, Regan recorded two singles for Columbia (one of which, "Don't Talk To Me About Love", went on to become a Northern soul classic).
+In the United States, Regan recorded two singles for Columbia (one of which, "Don't Talk To Me About Love", went on to become a Northern soul favourite).
 In 1984, she slipped in the shower, hit her head on the tiles and suffered a brain haemorrhage.
-After an emergency operation she was left paralysed and speechless.
+After an emergency operation, she was left paralysed and speechless.
 Her recovery, which entailed much physical and speech therapy, was aided by her miming to her old records.
 It took many months of treatment before she regained the ability to sing.
-In 1987, some of those old tracks, together with others by Dickie Valentine, Lita Roza and Jimmy Young, were issued on the double album, Unchained Melodies.

 In 1988, she returned to the UK where, with the help and encouragement of Russ Conway, who had been her rehearsal pianist in the early 1950s, she returned to the stage.
-She recorded for Nectar Records from 1989 to 1996, for whom she recorded a single "You Needed Me" and two albums, The Joan Regan Collection and Remember I Love You.
+She recorded for Nectar Records from 1989 to 1996, for whom she recorded a single, "You Needed Me", and two albums, The Joan Regan Collection and Remember I Love You.